-- 1. To prevent academic misconduct: - a.
-Students are informed about what is considered academic misconduct, rules for citation and procedural rules for written and exams by the programme board at the start of their studies; - b.
+- 1. To prevent academic misconduct: - Students are informed about what is considered academic misconduct, rules for citation and procedural rules for written and exams by the programme board at the start of their studies; - b.
 Students are informed by the programme board at the start of their studies that plagiarism checkers can be used where applicable; - c.
 Students are informed which materials and devices are allowed for every specific test by the examiner at the start of teaching. - 2.
-Appendix 4 Art.
-4.1 of these R&Gs describes the general procedures to investigate suspicions of academic misconduct arising during assessments. - 3.
-If academic misconduct is found to have occurred, the test/exam will in any event be declared invalid and the subcommittee may deprive the student of the right to sit one or more tests, interim or other examinations to be specified by the subcommittee. - If academic misconduct has occurred in group work, measures can be allocated equally to all group members whenever it is unclear who in the group is responsible for the misconduct. - 5.
-In case a written test is taken remotely during a calamity, and an academic misconduct among a group of students is determined via, for instance, statistical analysis, and the examiner is not able to identify each and every individual student committing the academic misconduct, the written test can be declared invalid for all or a specific group of students after consulting the responsible subcommittee. - 6.
-Students who provenly committed academic misconduct can be excluded from a specification of excellence. - 7.
-In cases of serious academic misconduct, the Executive Board may, on the subcommittee's recommendation, permanently terminate the enrolment of the student concerned in the degree programme.
+Appendix 4 of these R&Gs describes the general procedures to investigate suspicions of academic misconduct arising during assessments. - If academic misconduct is found to have occurred, the test/exam will in any event be declared invalid and the subcommittee may deprive the student of the right to sit one or more tests, interim or other examinations to be specified by the subcommittee.